uranusjr/pythonup-posix/README.rst

 Python 3.6.4, for example, was released on 2017-12-19.
-The python-build definition landed a few hours later, but is still not available as a versioned release.
+The python-build definition landed a few hours later, but is still not available as a versioned release (as of 2018-01-05).
 Judging from recent release patterns, availability of new Python versions can be delayed to up to one month after their official distribution.

 I’m personally working around this by using the ``HEAD`` version of pyenv ( ``brew install --HEAD pyenv``), but this is not a good long-term solution.
 It